seanj06/Burgers-R-Us-P5/README.md

 #### **Special offers page**

 One feature that was originally meant to be implemented into the site but couldnt because of time constraints is the special offers page.
-This would be a page that users can navigate to to view special offers on products including meal deals.
+This would be a page that users can navigate to view special offers on products including meal deals.

 #### **Next Day Delivery**